top of page

 This is where meaningful long-term change begins.

-The Creation of the Children’s Educational Book
+The Children's Educational Book

 Front cover of The Amazing Children: Journey to a Better World by Sean Grinyer — educational children's book introducing stru

-The 708-page documented evidence record exposed patterns.
+The 737-page documented evidence record exposed patterns.

 The next responsibility was to translate the principle into early education.